Hpanton447/-CyberBlog/XSSy/unicodeXSS.md

 <p>Here are three Unicode characters that appear visually similar but have different Unicode code points.
 The theory is that while a database may filter standard < and > characters (i.e., less-than and greater-than), using the fullwidth versions ＜ (U+FF1C) and ＞ (U+FF1E) may bypass validation.
 The sanitisation routine may not recognise these as dangerous, mistakenly treating them as harmless text rather than potential HTML tags, thereby enabling injection of malicious code.</p>

 <h2>Finding a Working Exploit</h2>
-<p>With our new discovery of 'fullwidth less-than' and 'small less-than' signs we can try modify our orginal payload to pop our alert.</p>
+<p>With the discovery of the fullwidth and small-width less-than characters, the original payload can be tweaked to try and pop the alert.
+Putting the standard and modified payloads side by side shows how they differ.
+Once again the idea is that the sanitisation doesn’t catch on to what these characters actually do, and lets them through, thinking they’re harmless.
+If that happens, the payload slips past the sanitisation and the alert will pop!</p>

-<pre><code>＜script＞alert(document.cookie)＜/script＞ // Full-width Payload
+<pre><code>＜script＞alert(document.cookie)＜/script＞ // Fullwidth Payload
 &lt;script&gt;alert(doscument.cookie)&lt;/script&gt; // Normal Payload
 ﹤script﹥alert(document.cookie)﹤/script﹥ // Small-width Payload</code></pre>